 CHOP is a leader in providing care for single ventricle survivors and pursuing research to discover why the side effects are occurring.
 Experts at CHOP are also developing innovative solutions to continue to improve the quality of life for these patients.

-Julia and Jeremy take comfort in knowing the CHOP team will be there for their little girl for many years to come.
+Julia and Jeremy take comfort in knowing the CHOP team will be there for their growing daughter for many years to come.

 Originally posted: October 2011